How to Add a Twitter Widget to Your Website [2025 Updated Guide]

 A Twitter widget is no-code technology that allows anyone to add their Twitter content to their website with no coding required.

-Curator's WordPress plugin works for Twitter, Facebook, YouTube, Instagram, and TikTok.
+Curator's WordPress plugin works for Twitter, Facebook, YouTube, Instagram, TikTok.

 However, if you don't have a WordPress website that's fine too.
 Instead of using the plugin, you can simply add a custom HTML widget anywhere on your website and copy and paste the code.